 This brings us back to the headline topic: Is flight-shaming possible when there are no better alternatives to get to a destination in a reasonable amount of time?

 Given the current situation with rail service in the U.S., it is difficult to steer people away from planes (or cars), no matter how environmentally minded people want to be.
 The flygskam movement might give people a nudge, but rail service needs to improve to make that nudge permanent.

 Many people, including me, also drive to other Midwest cities from Chicago.
 It’s just an easier way to travel much of the time.
 Until the rail service here is fully complementary or superior to driving or flying, it will be difficult to flight-shame average Americans into taking the train.
 This is very unfortunate because back in the heyday of U.S. rail travel, trains fanned out everywhere in the region from the center core of Chicago.
-Today, however, train travelers are few and far between.
+Today, however, train passenger volumes are substantially lower.
 Is that due to lack of supply (due to railroad consolidation, bankruptcies, spin-offs, and eventual creation of underfunded Amtrak) or lack of demand (due to people opting for cars and planes)?
 That might be a question to answer at another time.